bhampton-som/Protocols/in-gel-digest.md

 8. Remove excess trypsin containing buffer and replace with enough digest buffer without Trypsin to cover the hydrated gel pieces.
 9. Incubate at 37C for 4hrs.
 (This can be done in a thermocycler to follow with an indefinate hold at 4C.)
 I also incubate at RT over night with shaking.
 10. Extract peptides 2 times with 80% acetonitrile, 1.0% formic acid with sonication to assist peptide diffusion out of the gel pieces.
 Extract one more time with 100% acetonitrile.
 11. Combine the extracts and directly apply to Empore SCX stage tips for processing according to the SCX Cleanup Protocol.
-This cleanup protocol can be found elsewhere on GitHub.
-As of May 12, 2022 this file doesn't exist.
+This cleanup protocol can be found here: https://github.com/ionurchin/protocols/blob/master/scx-spe.md